Curry scores playoff career-high 50 as Warriors down Kings – KION546

 Curry’s points are the most in NBA history in a Game 7, topping former teammate Kevin Durant’s 48 for the Nets against Milwaukee in 2021.

+“For Steph to be the first player ever to get 50 in a Game 7, he’s sublime,” coach Steve Kerr said.

-The Warriors fell behind 2-0 in this series then won twice on the road in front of a hostile, cowbell-clanging crowd in the state capital to become the first reigning champion to drop the first two games and win any postseason series.
+Kevon Looney grabbed 21 rebounds for a Warriors team that needed to win twice on the road facing a hostile, cowbell-clanging crowd in the state capital to become the first reigning champion to drop the first two games and win any postseason series.

 Sacramento’s special comeback season is over long before these young Kings had planned.
-After snapping a 16-year playoff drought — longest in NBA history — under Coach of the Year Mike Brown, playoff-starved Sacramento earned a No. 3 seed but missed advancing to the second round for the first time since 2004.
-No more Light the Beam at Golden 1 Center this season.
+After snapping a 16-year playoff drought — longest in NBA history — under Coach of the Year Mike Brown, playoff-starved Sacramento missed advancing to the second round for the first time since 2004.

 Curry shot 20 of 38 with seven 3s and delivered after almost every big play by Sacramento as Splash Brother Klay Thompson struggled on both ends again.
-But Thompson came through in some crucial moments, too.
+But Thompson came through in some crucial moments.

+“What an incredible performance,” Thompson said.
+“This is a Game 7 I’ll forever remember as the Steph Curry game.”

 Malik Monk’s putback and three-point play with 14.6 seconds remaining in the third pulled Sacramento within six only for Thompson to hit a long 3 and convert a four-point play to make it 91-81 heading into the final 12 minutes.